sagemath/sagewiki_to_gh-2022-10-10/prep/2010/sessions.md

 == Saturday, May 22 ==

 Our goal on the first day is to get everybody comfortable enough in the notebook interface that they can begin to productively explore their own interests in Sage independently.
-So we will concentrate on the basic use and the various ways to get help and learn more.
+So we will concentrate on basic use and the various ways to get help and learn more.

 Questions are encouraged!
+With that in mind, note that we have ample time for addressing questions that come up during the presentations.
+You should feel free to message in Elluminate anything that comes to mind, and we'll be sure to address as many as possible during the actual session.

 === Session I - Getting Started ===
     * Introductions: Organizers and Participants (Rob, 30 min)
-    * Review "PREP Intro Tutorial" worksheet (Karl, 45 min)
+    * Review and Expand on "PREP Intro Tutorial" worksheet (Karl, 45 min)
       * Evaluating commands
       * Symbolic functions
-      * Very basic plotting
-      * Documentation through the notebook
+      * Finding Help and Documentation through the notebook
+      * Annotating your Worksheets
-    * Questions (Rob, 15 min)
+    * Questions (Rob, 25 min)
+    * Looking to the Outcomes (Jason, 20 min)
+      * Making Your Own Worksheets
-    * Demonstration of Interacts (Jason, 30 min)
+      * Demonstration of Interacts

 === Session II - Sage Community ===